EENI Global Business School

 4. Caribbean Basin Initiative

-1. The U.S.-Caribbean Basin Trade Partnership Act
+1. The United States-Caribbean Basin Trade Partnership Act

 5. Caribbean-Canada Trade Agreement